 In recent years, there has been one major trend across the food industry; plant-based food.
-The rise has been incredible, breaking into the mainstream over the past 24 months with the likes of the Greggs Vegan Sausage Roll or Burger King’s plant-based Rebel Whopper.
+The rise has been incredible, breaking into the mainstream over the past 24 months with the likes of the Greggs Vegan Sausage Roll, Burger King’s Rebel Whopper, and the McDonalds McPlant Burger.

-More people than ever are choosing meat-free and plant-based food options, which has helped to transform the food industry.
+More people than ever are choosing new sources of protein and plant-based food options, which has helped to transform the food industry.
 In 2016, the Mintel Meat-Free Food Report revealed that the UK market was worth £559 million, whilst that is estimated to increase to £658 million by 2021.

 What is causing this change?

-Once considered a relatively fringe movement, veganism is now widely adopted across the globe.
-In 2018, research revealed that 4.1% of the Irish population followed a vegan diet, while 92% of all vegan meals consumed in the UK are eaten by non-vegans!
+Once considered a relatively fringe movement, a plant-based diet is now widely adopted across the globe.
+In 2018, research revealed that 4.1% of the Irish population followed a reduced meat diet, while 92% of all vegan meals consumed in the UK are eaten by non-vegetarians!

 This monumental rise has gone hand-in-hand with a growing social awareness across the globe.
-There are many reasons why more people are adopting vegan diets, with some of the most popular, including:
+There are many reasons why more people are adopting reduced meat or 100% vegan diets, with some of the most popular, including:

 - Nutritional benefits

-The current food industry is not sustainable at its current rate, requiring vast amounts of land, water, and energy to produce.
-Plant-based foods not only reduces this requirement, but it also produces far fewer greenhouse emissions.
+The current food industry is not sustainable at its current rate, requiring significant amounts of land, water, and energy.
+New Protein Sources such and Plant-based foods not only reduce this requirement but also produces far fewer greenhouse emissions.

 - Meet growing demands

-With billions of people in the world, and the population set to increase by another two billion by 2050, there is simply not be enough water and supplies on the earth to meet the demand to satisfy a 100% meat-based diet.
-Agricultural research shows that animal-based production utilises ten times more water than a plant-based one, so this growing shift helps to ensure everyone will have enough food.
+With billions of people in the world, and the population set to increase by another two billion by 2050, there is simply not be enough water and supplies on the earth to meet the demand to satisfy the traditional meat & two veg diet.
+Agricultural research shows that animal-based production utilises ten times more water than a plant-based one, so this growing shift helps to meet the nutritional needs of the increasing global population.

-How the plant-based food industry is leading to jobs creation
+How the plant-based food industry is leading to job creation

-This growing shift towards a plant-based diet is not only helping to create a more sustainable future, but it is also leading to a significant increase in new career opportunities within the plant-based sector from agriculture product development, nutritional science, food processing, and marketing through to supply chain.
-It is an exciting time for the food industry and arguably one of the biggest revolutions in a generation.
+This growing shift towards new food sources is not only helping to create a more sustainable future, but it is also leading to an increase in new career opportunities within the plant-based food sector from agriculture to research and development, product development and innovation, nutritional science, food engineering, supply chain, and marketing.
+It is an exciting time for the Irish food industry and arguably one of the biggest revolutions in a generation.

-Here at Quorum Search Partners, we are specialist food industry recruiters, helping to place the very best talent in great food companies.
+Here at Quorum Search Partners, we are specialist food industry recruiters, placing the best food industry talent with great food companies.
 Want to find out more?
 Get in touch today!